Leshan Giant Buddha

 Wuyou Temple's Arhat Hall has five hundred arhats (an arhat is a figure depicting an arahant, or one who has attained the ultimate goal of enlightenment, or nirvana, by following in the footsteps of the first such arahant, the Buddha himself, who rediscovered the path to enlightenment and taught it to his followers), which were remolded after the Cultural Revolution.
 They all have a height of about 1.3m but vary in form and in spirit.
-In the corners of the rooms of Wuyou Temple one will find calligraphic inscriptions by famous Chinese celebrities, including names from the past.
-The most famous of these inscriptions is written by Zhao Xi, a famous calligrapher from modern times.
-The "Chuanruo Heart Channel" on the monument embedded in the wall of the Bell Drum Pavilion is perfect both in calligraphy and in inscription, itself the pinnacle of calligraphy.
+In the corners of the rooms of Wuyou Temple, one will find calligraphic inscriptions by famous Chinese celebrities, including names from the past.
+The most famous of these inscriptions are written by Zhao Xi, a famous calligrapher from modern times.
+The "Chuanruo Heart Channel" on the monument embedded in the wall of the Bell Drum Pavilion is perfect both in calligraphy and in the inscription, itself the pinnacle of calligraphy.

 Lingyun Temple is famous throughout Sichuan, and, indeed, throughout the world.
-It was originally named Bao'en Temple, but was also referred to as the Great Buddha Temple because of the Leshan Great Buddha figure that is carved into Lingyun Mountain.
+It was originally named Bao'en Temple but was also referred to as the Great Buddha Temple because of the Leshan Great Buddha figure that is carved into Lingyun Mountain.
 Legend has it that the temple was built during the Tianbao ("Green Waves") period of the Tang Dynasty, which is earlier than the construction of the Great Buddha itself.
 On both sides of the entrance gate to the temple are four memorial monuments that record the temple's different periods of renovation during past dynasties.
-The principal building is composed of the Tianwang, or Heavenly King, Hall ("Tianwang" is a common name for palaces and halls), the Precious Hall of the Great Hero and the Scripture Collection Hall, which neatly form a multi-tiered courtyard house.
-In the Precious Hall of the Great Hero are three statues of Buddha in the image of three bodily forms, namely those of Dharma Body, Reward Body and Accommodative Body.
+The principal building is composed of the Tianwang, or Heavenly King, Hall ("Tianwang" is a common name for palaces and halls), the Precious Hall of the Great Hero, and the Scripture Collection Hall, which neatly form a multi-tiered courtyard house.
+In the Precious Hall of the Great Hero are three statues of Buddha in the image of three bodily forms, namely those of Dharma Body, Reward Body, and Accommodative Body.

-Since the concept of transmigration of the soul, or spirit, is central to Buddhist thought, the three statues are also called the three lives of a Buddha: the Previous Life, This Life and the Next Life.
+Since the concept of transmigration of the soul, or spirit, is central to Buddhist thought, the three statues are also called the three lives of a Buddha: the Previous Life, This Life, and the Next Life.
 The abbot room on the left of the hall has been transformed into the Nanlou Hotel.
 Tourists who stay at the Nanlou Hotel have the opportunity to appreciate at close quarters the magnificent landscapes from the hotel's windows.
 Surrounding Tianwang Hall is a small wood with towering camphor trees.
 In midsummer, the impressionistic green hues of the camphor trees are a delight to study.